 mtConfirmation, [mbYes, mbNo], 0) = mrYes then begin Invoices.DeleteInvoice; end; end;

-As in case with the directories, we will use modal forms to add a new record or edit an existing one.
-We will not use DBAware components in this case.
+As with the primary modules, we will use modal forms to add a new record or edit an existing one.
+We will not use database-aware visual components in this case.
 Another peculiarity is that we will use the TButtonedEdit component to select a customer.
 It will display the name of the current customer and open a modal form with a grid for selecting a customer once the button is clicked.
 Of course, we could use something like TDBLookupCombobox, but, first, there may be very many customers and it will be inconvenient to scroll such a drop-down list and, second, it may be not enough to specify only a name in order to find the customer you need.

 As a window for selecting a customer, we will use the same modal form that was created for adding customers.
 The code for the handler of a click on the button in the TButtonedEdit component will look like this: